Infinality/custom-packages/README.md

 export FREETYPE_GRAY_FILTER_WEIGHTS_FINAL=00,1D,C6,1D,00
 ```

-I found that less aggressive filtering was good at smaller point sizes but not at higher ones, meaning it made sense to add a cutoff point where the filter changes to something stronger.
+For serif fonts like EB Garamond in calibre, I found that less aggressive filtering was good at smaller point sizes but not at higher ones, meaning it made sense to add a cutoff point where the filter changes to something stronger.
 Serif fonts typically need stronger values than sans serif fonts, and having environment variables lets you customize launchers per-program to suit the need.
+Many people would find that setting both FREETYPE_GRAY_FILTER_WEIGHTS and FREETYPE_GRAY_FILTER_WEIGHTS_FINAL to the same value looks just fine, but the variables are there for tweaking.

 Some other values to try: